-- may be needed to rebuild the area if a large area of tissue or bone was removed during surgery. - will be planned by considering: - o how to get the tissue to heal quickly, to avoid a long stay in hospital - o how best to protect vital organs, such as major blood vessels - o what is safe - o how you will look following the surgery - o how best to improve functions such as speaking, breathing, chewing and swallowing. - There are different ways of rebuilding the tissue including: - o Skin grafts a layer of skin laid on the wound - o Local flaps moving tissue with a blood supply from next to the wound - o Regional flaps moving tissue on a stalk (blood vessels) from somewhere near the head and neck, like the chest - Free flaps moving tissue from somewhere else in the body with its own blood vessels.
+- may be needed to rebuild the area if a large area of tissue or bone was removed during surgery. - will be planned by considering: - o how to get the tissue to heal quickly, to avoid a long stay in hospital - o how best to protect vital organs, such as major blood vessels - o the safety - o how you will look following the surgery - o how best to improve functions such as speaking, breathing, chewing and swallowing. - There are different ways of rebuilding the tissue including: - o Skin grafts a layer of skin laid on the wound - o Local flaps moving tissue with a blood supply from next to the wound - o Regional flaps moving tissue on a stalk (blood vessels) from somewhere near the head and neck, like the chest - o Free flaps moving tissue from somewhere else in the body with its own blood vessels.
 This includes bone and soft tissue free flaps.

-BONY FREE FLAPS:
+SOFT TISSUE FREE FLAPS:

-- are often used after surgery to remove cancers from the upper and lower jaw, they are called 'bony' because they involve taking bone from somewhere else in the body. - often include soft tissue like skin and muscle, to form a seal over the bone.
-This is called a composite free flap. - use tissue from another part of the body such as the lower leg, hip, back or forearm.
-The area where the flap is taken from is called the donor site. - Are different to bone grafts because they have their own blood supply called the pedicle (an artery and a vein from its original location) which is moved with the bone to keep it alive - involves specialised surgery under the microscope (microvascular anastomosis) so that the blood vessels of the flap are connected to the blood vessels in the neck. - require a team of surgeons with special expertise and takes many hours to perform.
-A multidisciplinary team is often involved in planning and undertaking the operation and helping you recover after the operation.
+- are often used after surgery to remove cancers from the mouth or throat, they are called 'soft tissue' because they don't use hard tissue like bone. - use tissue from another part of the body such as the arm, leg, back, or belly (abdomen).
+The area where the flap is taken from is called the donor site. - are different to skin grafts because they have their own blood supply called the pedicle (an artery and a vein from its original location) which is moved with the tissue to keep it alive - involves specialised surgery under the microscope (microvascular anastomosis) so that the blood vessels of the flap are connected to the blood vessels in the neck. - require a team of surgeons with special expertise and takes many hours to perform.
+A multidisciplinary team is often involved in planning and undertaking the operation, and helping you after the operation.